Medicare Advantage (Part C)

 Medicare Advantage plans:

-⚠️Switching from Advantage to Supplement later may require medical underwriting
+Switching to a Supplement later may require medical underwriting

 Choosing based only on premium can overlook total cost exposure.
-A licensed independent Medicare broker compares the full out-of-pocket picture, not just the sticker price.
+A licensed independent Medicare advisor compares the full out-of-pocket picture, not just the sticker price.

 The right choice depends on your health, doctors, medications, and financial comfort level.